Call us on 0800 211 8320 - or complete the form below:

 Causes Of Hearing Loss

-There are two main types of hearing loss, sensorineural hearing loss which is where damage is caused to the sensitive hair cells in the inner ear or damage to the ear’s auditory nerve.
+There are two main types: first, sensorineural hearing loss which is where damage is caused to the sensitive hair cells in the inner ear or damage to the ear’s auditory nerve.
 This can be caused by age or injury.
-The other type of hearing loss is conductive hearing loss which is where there is a blockage in your ear caused by earwax for example or glue ear.
+The other type is conductive hearing loss which is where there is a blockage in your ear caused by earwax for example or glue ear.

 Causes can be as follows:

-If your child has some form of hearing loss, however minor, it can have a significant effect on their performance at school.
+If your child has some form of hearing issues, however minor, it can have a significant effect on their performance at school.
 As well as not being able to hear what the teacher is saying, the strain of trying to listen all day can lead to them being tired, grumpy and disruptive.
-Consulting a private audiologist can see you getting an appointment almost instantly and steps put into place to diagnose, treat and manage any form of hearing loss.
+Consulting a private audiologist can see you getting an appointment almost instantly and steps put into place to diagnose, treat and manage any hearing issues.